lf1-io/padl/README.md

 ## Overview

-LF chief abstraction is `lf.transforms.Transform`.
+TADL's chief abstraction is `lf.transforms.Transform`.
 This is an abstraction which includes all elements of a typical deep learning workflow in `pytorch`:

 - preprocessing
 - data-loading